Navigate My Site:

 CHAMBERS Model 61AC, circa 1953

-Same as the 60C, but with copper side and front panels and copper-plated handles.
+Same as the 60C, but with Antique Copper finish (copper plated steel side and front panels and copper-plated handles).

-Here is the same unit, after Rangaire bought Chambers in 1964.
+Here is the C-series with the updated look, after Rangaire bought Chambers in 1964.
 They changed the model name to an MR-9-H. Here's how they looked in the 1968 Chambers sales brochure:

 © Chambers Corporation